nimashoghi/nshconfig-extra/README.md

 pip install nshconfig-extra
 ```

-If you want to use the this library with optional dependencies, you can install the extra dependencies using the following command:
+If you want to use this library with optional dependencies (SSH support), you can install the extra dependencies using the following command:

 ```bash
 pip install nshconfig-extra[extra]